What Is Chemistry?

-According to the American Chemical Society, chemistry is the study of matter, which is defined as everything around us has mass and occupies space, and the changes that matter may go through when exposed to various settings and situations.
-Chemistry aims to understand not only the properties of matter, such as the mass or composition of a chemical element, but also how and why matter changes — whether something transforms after combining with another substance, freezes after being left in a freezer for two weeks, or changes colours after being exposed to too much sunlight.
+According to the ACS, chemistry is the study of matter, defined as everything around us having mass and occupying space.
+The changes that matter may go through when exposed to various settings and situations.
+Chemistry aims to understand the properties of matter, such as mass, composition, and how and why matter changes.
+Whether matter transforms after combining with other matter, freezes after being left in a freezer for two weeks, or changes colours after exposure to too much sunlight.

 - Organic Chemistry

 - Chemical Immunology

 - Analytical Chemistry